Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Summary

-For the purpose mentioned above, we perform a numerical integration of particle trajectories in the solar magnetic field of the past ten years.
-Magnetogram data are obtained from GONG \cite{1996Sci...272.1284H} and interpreted in the PFSS model using the FDIPS code \cite{2016ascl.soft06011T}.
-For each year from 2007 through 2017, the respective four months January, February, November, and December are simulated.
+For the purpose mentioned above, we performed a numerical integration of particle trajectories in the solar magnetic field of the past ten years.
+Magnetogram data are obtained from GONG \citep{1996Sci...272.1284H} and interpreted in the PFSS model using the FDIPS code \citep{2016ascl.soft06011T}.
+For each year from 2007 through 2017, the respective four months, January, February, November, and December, are simulated.
 We chose to simulate these months as they correspond to the time period per year in which the Sun is visible from the South Pole.
-This way, our results are easily applicable to the one of the IceCube detector -- they correspond to the relevant energy range and observation times.
-It needs to be noted, however, that no detector effects like a limited acceptance or a limited angular resolution have been taken into account.
+This way, our results are easily applicable to that of the IceCube detector, corresponding to the relevant energy range and observation times.
+It should be noted, however, that no detector effects, such as a limited acceptance or a limited angular resolution, have been taken into account.